darklang/docs/README.md

 - should have very specific names such as "how to add a custom domain to Dark"

 ### Explanations

 - background material to understand further
 - provides context

 ### Reference material

 - just descriptions
-- follows the structure of the project/language (eg each type is represented)
+- follows the structure of the project/language (e.g. each type is represented)

 ## Project Structure